amoretspero/JavaBuild/README.md

 As before, if build history does not exist, it will just make one.

 ## Supported Features

+### Source file location support
+Users can specify where to find source file of given name.
+Relative and absolute paths are both supported, and user should omit ending backslash.
+This can be set when adding files to "files" array.
+Internally, all locations are handled as absolute path.

 ### Java file compilation
 JavaBuild will compile all <code>.java</code> files listed in "files" array.